 Of important note, Garrett Park is also a town of artists.
 Garrett Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Garrett Park’s character.

-Telecommuters are a relatively large percentage of the workforce: 52.48% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Garrett Park telecommute to their jobs.
+Overall, about 52.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Garrett Park, a lot of people use the subway to get to work every day though Garrett Park is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.